needle-mirror/com.unity.xr.management/README.md

 # XR Management

-This package provides for management of **XR SDK** subsystem lifecycles without the need for boilerplate code as well as support for provider specific build settings.
+This package provides for management of **XR** subsystem lifecycles without the need for boilerplate code as well as support for provider specific build settings.

-This package is primarily intented for XR SDK Package authors to provide management tools and touchpoints for their package users.
-As such, most end users will have this package installed transitively through install of the end user XR SDK package using it.
+This package is primarily intented for XR Package authors to provide management tools and touchpoints for their package users.
+As such, most end users will have this package installed transitively through install of the end user XR package using it.

 ## Installing XR Management